Frequently Asked Questions

 How to Apply

-You needn’t be a Marine Science Scholar to study Marine Biology at Western.
+You needn’t be a Marine Science Distinguished Scholar to study Marine Biology at Western.
 Any student (freshman or transfer) interested in Marine Biology is encouraged to pursue the Biology – Marine Emphasis major at Western.
-But the specific Marine Science Scholars Program is a separate, competitive, invitation-only opportunity for select incoming freshmen.
+But the specific Marine Science Distinguished Scholars Program is a separate, competitive, invitation-only opportunity for select incoming freshmen.
 There is no initial, separate application.
-All eligible, high-achieving high school seniors are automatically considered without any separate application needed, and may receive a special invitation to apply based on excellent high school grades and marine biology experience/interest as indicated in their application for general admission to Western Washington University.
+All eligible, high-achieving high school seniors are automatically considered without any separate application needed, and may receive a special invitation to apply based on excellent high school grades and marine science experience/interest as indicated in their application for general admission to Western Washington University.